 Separation of Chairman and CEO Roles.
 Our bylaws give the board of directors the flexibility to determine whether the roles of Chairman of the Board and Chief Executive Officer should be combined or separate.
 In November 2018, our board of directors elected to combine the roles of Chief Executive Officer and Chairman of the Board, both of which are held by Mr. Gaut.
-Prior to Mr. Iyyanki's resignation as our Chief Executive Officer, Mr. Gaut served as Chairman of the Board and Mr. McShane served as our Lead Independent Director.
 Given the Company's emphasis on reducing costs in line with revenue in order to maximize free cash flow, a significant area of focus among our stockholders, the board of directors believes that having Mr. Gaut fill both roles is the best leadership structure for us at this time.
 In addition, Mr. Gaut has a significant level of experience as a chief executive and board chairman.
 During periods in which the roles of Chairman of the Board and Chief Executive Officer are combined, our Corporate Governance Guidelines provide that there must be a Lead Independent Director.
 Mr. McShane is our Lead Independent Director, a position he has held since May 2017.
 As Lead Independent Director, he presides over the executive sessions of the non-management directors.
 Our board of directors believes that the appointment of a Lead Independent Director is a governance best practice, regardless of whether the roles of Chief Executive Officer and Chairman of the Board have been combined.
 As such, since the Company's initial public offering in 2012, a Lead Independent Director has been appointed at all times.

 Executive Sessions.
 The non-management directors meet regularly in executive session without management participation before and after regularly scheduled board of directors meetings.
 In addition, our Corporate Governance Guidelines provide that, if the group of non-management directors includes a director who is not independent under NYSE listing standards, the independent directors will meet in executive session at least once annually.
 As Lead Independent Director, Mr. McShane presides over these meetings of the independent directors.
 Our Corporate Governance Guidelines provide that, if the Lead Independent Director ceases to be independent, then the presiding director will be chosen by a vote of the non-management directors or independent directors, as the case may be.
-In 2018, our board of directors held at least one executive session at each of its regularly scheduled meetings.
+In 2019, our board of directors held at least one executive session at each of its regularly scheduled meetings.